kleinomicslab/mrbin/README.md

 with negative values is calculated and replaces the lowest positive number in case it is smaller.
 If no noise data is available, the 1% percentile of all positive values in the data set is used as an estimate.
-It is recommended to us this function AFTER noise removal and other data clean-up methods, as it may alter (reduce) the noise level.
+It is recommended to use this function AFTER noise removal and other data clean-up methods, as it may alter (reduce) the noise level of the binned data.
 If no NMR data and noise levels are provided as arguments, the function will use NMR data and noise levels from the global variables mrbin.env$bins and mrbin.env$mrbinTMP.